sujalnarkar/NTSserviceoverviewpage/README.md

 # NTSserviceoverviewpage
-this file contain service page code which is html and css
+this file is about NTS SERVICE OVERVIEW PAGE which contain html and css files